 What is the pension lifetime allowance?

-How much is the lifetime allowance?
+How much was the lifetime allowance?

 The pension lifetime allowance was £1,073,100 for the 2022/23 tax year.
-This is the total amount you can save across your personal and workplace pensions without incurring a tax penalty.
-The government previously announced that the lifetime allowance would be frozen at this level until at least April 2026.
+This was the total amount you could save across your personal and workplace pensions without incurring a tax penalty.

-However, in a bid to tempt older savers back to work, the chancellor said in his Spring 2023 Budget that the allowance would be abolished.
+However, in a bid to tempt older savers back to work, the former chancellor said in his Spring 2023 Budget that the allowance would be abolished.

-So, it's going to be abolished?
+So, it's been abolished?

-How much is the tax penalty?
+How much was the tax penalty?

 If you fully withdraw your pension as a lump sum, 55% tax is due on the excess over the lifetime allowance and is deducted immediately when it is paid out.
 If you take your retirement pot as pension income, 25% is due immediately, then any future pension withdrawals are taxed as income.